krzysk1/an2/README.md

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. http://creativecommons.org/licenses/by-nc/3.0/deed.en_US

-Tested only on Windows version of aeroflyFS version 1.2.0.9
  Some features may not work as intended and this aircraft could crash your aeroflyFS.
  Use it at your own risk!